Children who fail at school tend to develop emotional problems and behavioral difficulties. We offer a range of therapies to address their problems.

 Family Counseling

-Helping children is not enough, we provide parental guidance and family counseling services to help families cope with daily difficulties.
+Helping children is not enough.
+Arugot provides parental guidance and family counseling services to help families cope with daily difficulties.
 Co-operation between our staff and parents can do much to empower families.

 Center for Women and Adolescent Girls